Latvian State Language Center: Structure

 The work of the Centre is led by the director of the Centre.
 After the approval of the candidacy by the Cabinet, the director of the Centre is appointed by the Minister for Justice.
-The director of the State Language Centre is Dr. habil. med.
-Māris Baltiņš, and the deputy director – Inese Bursevica.
+The current director of the State Language Centre is Dr. habil. med.
+Māris Baltiņš, and the deputy director – Madara Rēķe.

-The State Language Centre consists of three departments.
+The State Language Centre consists of three departments - the Administrative, Language Control and Terminology and Legal Translation.

 Administrative Department

 Administrative department is responsible for the organization of the administrative matters (personnel, legal matters, record keeping, management of information systems) as well as prepares and executes necessary documentation.

 Language Control Department

 Language Control Department consists of two branches – Riga Branch of the Language Control Department and Regional Branch of the Language Control Department.
 Language Control Department has the following functions: